lwekuiper/statamic-activecampaign/README.md

 # Subscribe forms to ActiveCampaign

-> This package provides an easy way to integrate ActiveCampaign with Statamic forms and allows for multi-site configurations with the Pro license.
+This package provides an easy way to integrate ActiveCampaign with Statamic forms and allows for multi-site configurations with the Pro edition.

+> **Note**
+> The Pro edition of this addon requires Statamic Pro to enable multi-site capabilities.

 ## Features